 - 1. ECONOMIC VITALITY: Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - 2.
-SAFETY: Increase the safety of the transportation system for motorized and nonmotorized users. - 3.
-SECURITY: Increase the security of the transportation system for motorized and nonmotorized users.
+SAFETY: Increase the safety of the transportation system for motorized and non-motorized users. - 3.
+SECURITY: Increase the security of the transportation system for motorized and non-motorized users.

-3 2 CFR §200.501(d)
+6 2 CFR §200.425(a)(2)

-4 2 CFR §200.425(a)(2)
+5 2 CFR §200.501(d)